ccamel/awesome-ccamel/README.md

 - [redis/go-redis](https://github.com/redis/go-redis) - Redis Go client
 - [redpanda-data/kminion](https://github.com/redpanda-data/kminion) - KMinion is a feature-rich Prometheus exporter for Apache Kafka written in Go.
 It is lightweight and highly configurable so that it will meet your requirements.
 - [reecepbcups/cosmos-submit-tx-client](https://github.com/reecepbcups/cosmos-submit-tx-client) - Submit a Cosmos Tx in Go (via gRPC)
-- [refaktor/rye](https://github.com/refaktor/rye) - a language trying to be flexible about expression, but strict about state
+- [refaktor/rye](https://github.com/refaktor/rye) - A language trying to be very expressive in syntax yet very disciplined in its handling of state.
 - [regen-network/regen-ledger](https://github.com/regen-network/regen-ledger) - :seedling: Blockchain for planetary regeneration
 - [reiver/go-rfc2396](https://github.com/reiver/go-rfc2396) - Package rfc2396 is an implementation of (parts of) IETF RFC-2396 (Uniform Resource Identifiers (URI): Generic Syntax), for the Go programming language.
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning